 08 of 12

 This award-winning and eco-friendly homestay is on a coffee and spice estate with a perennial brook flowing through it.
 Its abundant natural surroundings attract many birds and butterflies.
-There are five guest rooms -- two are in the main bungalow, two are interconnected and separately located, and one is totally independent.
+There are five guest rooms: Two are in the main bungalow, two are interconnected and separately located, and one is totally independent.
 The main bungalow is beautifully furnished with antiques, floor tiles made by artisans in a remote village in Tamil Nadu, and windows and doors crafted out of recycled wood from demolished homes.
 Facilities include board games, hammocks, library, and TVs.
-Gourmet vegetarian and non-vegetarian food is served.
+Gourmet vegetarian and non-vegetarian food are served.

 Continue to 9 of 12 below.